Board of Directors |

 Legal Information |

 Richard Donald Bucholz attended Yale College, receiving a bachelor in science Cum Laude in molecular biochemistry and biophysics in 1973.
 He continued at Yale for his medical education and completed a general surgical internship and neurosurgical residency at Yale New Haven Medical Center.
 He was an Instructor at Yale in 1982-83 before accepting a position of assistant professor at Saint Louis University School of Medicine under Dr. Kenneth R. Smith, Jr. He was certified by the American Board of Neurological Surgery in 1985, and became a full professor in 1996.
-In 2005, he was named Director of the Division of Neurosurgery and continues his entrepreneurial interest in medical technology.
+He is Professor and Vice Chairman of the Department of Neurosurgery and continues his entrepreneurial interest in medical technology.
 Dr. Bucholz holds a total of 22 patents and others are pending.
-He is a Fellow of the American College of Surgeons and is a member of numerous medical societies, and has been involved with the Radiosurgery Society for many years and currently serves as Secretary.
+He is a Fellow of the American College of Surgeons and is a member of numerous medical societies, and has been involved with the Radiosurgery Society for many years and currently serves as President.